tomhiggins/BishBashBosh/README.md

 ![alt tag](https://github.com/tomhiggins/BishBashBosh/raw/master/bishbashbosh.jpg)

 **What is This?**
-With one line you can get and listen/share the Podcasts you love.
+With one line you can get and listen/share the Podcasts you love.  **Now In New Windows Flavor**

 **Why?**
 Bloated overly feature stuffed Podcast listening apps with restrictive eulas and walled garden methodologies break some of what made Podcasts the joy they were always meant to be.
 The Podcasting method was created to make it easier to get the audio offerings you love to hear and to offer up your audio creations to a wider audience.